OutSystems/docs-product/src/setup-maintain/setup/disable-registered-role-error.md

     ![](images/disable-registered-role-error.png)

-1. Restart the Deployment Controller Service.
-For OutSystems Cloud environments, you can [restart services in LifeTime](https://www.outsystems.com/tk/redirect?g=814d4a99-9c7c-4418-9788-34b5dcdf6f88).
-This will also restart IIS, which can be more disruptive.
-Alternatively, you can submit a support case.

 1. Create a solution in Service Center, including all reactive and mobile apps with corresponding dependencies.
 Check the option **Publish with full compilations** and publish the solution.

 This toggle will disable the creation of these error logs when requests reach the server.
 It also disables the logging of these errors by exception handlers.